Call Us Today 212-960-8626

 The Self-Perceived Burden

 This feeling of being a burden to others often stem from early childhood experiences, leading to loneliness, constant apologies for emotions, and discomfort when others show empathy.
+Over time, this mindset can contribute to burnout, as you may feel emotionally drained from suppressing your true feelings and avoiding vulnerability.

 Understanding the origins of this perception can help you overcome it.